futurice/android-best-practices/README.md

 ### Use LeakCanary

 [LeakCanary](https://github.com/square/leakcanary) is a library that makes runtime detection and identification of memory leaks a more routine part of your application development process.
 See the library [wiki](https://github.com/square/leakcanary/wiki) for details on configuration and usage.
 Just remember to configure only the "no-op" dependency in your release build!

+### Use continuous integration

+Continuous integration systems let you automatically build and test your project every time you push updates to version control.
+Continuous integration also runs static code analysis tools, generates the APK files and distributes them.
+[Lint](https://developer.android.com/studio/write/lint.html) and [Checkstyle](http://checkstyle.sourceforge.net/) are tools that ensure the code quality while [Findbugs](http://findbugs.sourceforge.net/) looks for bugs in the code.

+There is a wide variety of continuous integration software which provide different features.
+Pricing plans might be for free if your project is open-sourced.
+[Jenkins](https://jenkins.io/) is a good option if you have a local server at your disposal, on the other hand [Travis CI](https://travis-ci.org/) is also a recommended choice if you plan to use a cloud-based continuous integration service.

 ### Thanks to